 The global cutoff (r_c) specified in the pair_style command is used.

 Mixing, shift, table, tail correction, restart, rRESPA info:

 This pair style does not support parameter mixing.
 Coefficients must be given explicitly for each type of particle pairs.

 The pair_modify table option is not relevant for this pair style.

 This pair style does not support the pair_modify tail option for adding long-range tail corrections to energy and pressure.

 This pair style can only be used via the pair keyword of the run_style respa command.
 It does not support the inner, middle, outer keywords.

 This style is part of the USER-MISC package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.